bitjson/op-pushstate/readme.md

 ## Opcode Description
 ```
-Pop the top item from the stack as a state identifier.
-If the identifier is recognized, push the identified state value to the stack, otherwise, error.
+Pop the top item from the stack as a state concatenation template.
+If each byte of the template is recognized, push the identified state value to the stack, otherwise, error.
 ```

 ## Codepoint

 The next undefined codepoint (`0xbc`/`188`) is defined as `OP_PUSHSTATE`.

+## Algorithm

+When the virtual machine encounters an `OP_PUSHSTATE`, the top item is popped from the stack as the `template`.

+Each byte in the `template` is confirmed to be defined in the [State Item Identifiers](#state-item-identifiers) table.
+If not, error.

+The value of each identified state item is concatenated together in the order specified by the `template`.
+If the length of this concatenation exceeds the maximum push length (currently 520 bytes), error.

+The concatenated result is pushed to the stack.

 ## State Item Identifiers

-OP_PUSHSTATE reads the top element on the stack as a **state item identifier**.
-Identifiers are mapped to specific state information as follows:
+OP_PUSHSTATE `template` bytes are mapped to specific state information as follows:

 | Name                              | Number | Hex    | Description                                                                                                                        |
 | --------------------------------- | ------ | ------ | ---------------------------------------------------------------------------------------------------------------------------------- |